 4. Let the other party name a price first

 When it comes to salary negotiations, at least, there’s another school of thought.
-Marc Cenedella, founder of The Ladders, a job-matching website, advises against naming a price too soon.
+Jack Chapman, salary expert at job-matching website The Ladders, advises against naming a price too soon.
 He writes:

 5. Conceal your interest